erights/Orthogonal-Classes/README.md

 ElementPlacement # get PropertyName "(" ")" "{" FunctionBody "}"
 ElementPlacement # set PropertyName "(" PropertySetParameterList ")" "{" FunctionBody "}"
 ```
-Aside from this rejection, the rest of the proposal preserves the remaining orthogonality.
+Aside from these rejections, the rest of the proposal preserves the remaining orthogonality.

 ### Placement